Norbert-Oleksy/PathfindingExample/README.md

     Implemented for calculating attack ranges and finding optimal firing positions.
 Unlike A*, BFS naturally explores the grid layer-by-layer (flood fill), making it superior for finding *all* reachable tiles within a specific range.

 * **Dynamic grid management:**
     The grid system is designed for runtime manipulation.
-Tile states can be modified on the fly, immediately updating both the visual representation (Materials) and the internal pathfinding data without scene reloads.
+Tile states can be modified on the fly, immediately updating both the visual representation (materials) and the internal pathfinding data without scene reloads.

 * **Modern C# Syntax:**
     The codebase utilizes modern C# features such as **Tuples** for coordinate handling and **Switch Expressions** for clean state management logic.